The NHS in England employs 1.5 million people across the UK. It is the country’s biggest employer and one of the largest employers globally.

 1. What kinds of staff make up the NHS workforce?

-The number of hospital medical staff has grown substantially from 87,000 in 2004 to 113,500 in March 2017.
-Within that figure, the number of hospital consultants has risen by more than half – up from 30,650 in 2004 to 47,816 in March 2017.
+The headcount of hospital medical staff grew substantially from 87,000 in 2004 to 119,000 in September 2018 – a 37 per cent increase.
+However, within that figure, the number of hospital consultants rose by 64 per cent (from 30,650 to 50,275).

-The Royal College of Physicians reported in March 2017 that 84 per cent of their members were experiencing staffing shortages across the team, with rota gaps occurring on a regular or frequent basis.
 Where gaps in rotas mean there are not sufficient senior medical staff to assure the quality and safety of training, junior doctors may be withdrawn from hospitals, reducing the staffing complement even further.

 Mental health staff